DennisD2/XDial-Widget/readme.md

 -bash-5.3$ ./dial
 ```
 ## Credits
-The code is a small step away from its original source from the Young-book.
+The code is a small step away from some source code from the Young-book.

 * *The X Window System : programming and applications with Xt*.
 Young, Douglas A., Online version,
   https://archive.org/details/xwindowsystempro0000youn